NVSL/QuadClass-Resources/labs/Introduction-To-Eagle/Creating-Surface-Mount-Parts.md

 ##

 ## Fixing up the Board
-Since you just changed the package for the button, the board will need to be updated.
+Since you just changed the footprint for the button, the board will need to be updated.
 Traces will probably be crossed, etc.:

 ![](images/sm3_f360.png)